AI Cost Control

 Public content explains the principle.
 Detailed delivery methods stay internal.

-Cost-safe First Step
+Cost-conscious First Step

-Review one workflow before AI spend expands.
+Review usage patterns before AI spend expands.

 Measure value and cost before expanding.